 A database's key fields, also called index fields, are used to group and categorize information.
 Users frequently specify their search for and retrieval of information.
 For example, you might use first and last names, addresses, dates, invoice numbers, customer IDs, vendor IDs, and employee IDs.

 There are many types of indexing, but the most used are

 Are easy to create.
 In the system, which is based on optical character recognition (OCR) technology, every word of the document will be read.

 This convenient search method allows the user to locate information within a database by searching for details particular to each document.

 Data that is prepopulated and summarizes the content of a specific document, also known as metadata

 Searching and retrieving large volumes of documents becomes seamless with document indexing.

-We are leading digital transformation across industries and have deep expertise in disruptive technologies such as artificial intelligence, automation, Internet of Things, Industrial Internet of Things, robotic process automation, and machine learning.
+We are leading digital transformation across industries and have deep expertise in disruptive technologies such as artificial intelligence, automation, the Internet of Things, the Industrial Internet of Things, robotic process automation, and machine learning.
 Connect with us so we can assist you in defining your strategy and ensure your transition is seamless.